RSavage2/CourseProject/README.md

 These setup instructions are for MacOS Users and UNIX users, but can be adapted for other platforms too.

 1. Get a [GiantBomb API Key](https://www.giantbomb.com/api/) from the Giantbomb site by signing up for a **FREE** account.
-Then add to the `app.py` file on the following line:
+Then add to the `app.py` file, inside the quotation marks, on the following line:

 ```bash
 GIANTBOMB_API = " " # NEED TO INCLUDE API KEY! https://www.giantbomb.com/api/